explodinglabs/explodinglabs.github.io/_json-rpc/werkzeug-jsonrpc.markdown

 ![werkzeug](/assets/werkzeug.png)
 </div>

-We'll build an HTTP server in Python.
-It should take JSON-RPC requests on port 5000, squaring or cubing numbers.
+We'll build an HTTP server in Python, taking JSON-RPC requests on port 5000.
+It should respond to requests by squaring or cubing a given number.

 * TOC
 {:toc}